tlanettepollard/ToDoApp-TLP/codenotes.md

 [Having Problems with Your React App Not Loading and Throwing Page Unresponsive Message?
 Here's the Fix](https://hashnode.com/post/having-problems-with-your-react-app-not-loading-and-throwing-the-page-unresponsive-message-heres-a-fix-ckmli1ims044ro4s14xgobdhc), by Adedotun Adedigba

 ### 03/07/2022

 Hi again.
 Today I stayed home from school due to my allergies.
 This is giving me a chance to code.
 I did it!!!
 I got the theme to work and added the background image based on size.

 ### 03/08/2022

 Hi.
 Still excited about getting the theme switcher to work.
 Today I need to redo the filters section.

+### 03/10/2022

+Hi!
+I'm home today due to illness, but I can code.
+I want to make my color system less complicated in my themes.

 ---